jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

       Each of these commands may take up to several minutes to complete.

-6. Decide on a cluster name.
+5. Choose a cluster name.

    In the following steps we'll run commands that ask you to input a cluster name.
 We recommend using something descriptive and short.
 We'll refer to